wkelongws/CarND-BehaviorCloning-Project/README.md

 ####3.
 Submssion code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The file shows how I preprocess the data and describes the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model arcthiecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+I have tried several different structures.
+Some randomly chosed structure I tried predicts nearly constant steering angle.
+I think it may be because of the structure is not deep enough.
+It turns out that the Nvidia structure works for me.
+The difference is I used 64*64*3 input size rather than 66*200*3 used in the Nvidia paper.
+So as conciqunence, the number of parameters in each leayer are different.

+So my model has 9 layers including the output layer, 5 convolutional layers and 4 fully connected layers.
+Each leayer and its following activation are showed below:

+Input layer: 64*64*3 image from the center camera Layer 1: 2Dconvolutional, kernal = (5,5), stride = (2,2), 24 filters
+ReLU activation
+feature size = 30*30*24
+Layer 2: 2Dconvolutional, kernal = (5,5), stride = (2,2), 36 filters, output size = 13*13*36
+ReLU activation
+feature size = 13*13*36
+Layer 3: 2Dconvolutional, kernal = (5,5), stride = (2,2), 48 filters, output size = 5*5*48
+ReLU activation
+feature size = 5*5*48
+Layer 4: 2Dconvolutional, kernal = (3,3), stride = (1,1), 64 filters, output size = 3*3*64
+ReLU activation
+feature size = 3*3*64
+Layer 5: 2Dconvolutional, kernal = (3,3), stride = (1,1), 96 filters, output size = 1*1*96
+ReLU activation
+feature size = 1*1*96
+Layer 6: Fully connected layer, output = 100
+ReLU activation
+feature size = 100,
+Layer 6: Fully connected layer, output = 50
+ReLU activation
+feature size = 50,
+Layer 6: Fully connected layer, output = 10
+ReLU activation
+feature size = 10,
+Layer 6: Fully connected layer/output layer, output = 1
+Linear activation
+output = steering angle

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+I have tried to add dropouts and BatchNormalization into each hidden layer to prevent overfitting.
+I have tried to add dropouts only, BatchNormalization only and both dropouts and BatchNormalization.
+But unfortunately none of those trials looks good to me..
+After indroducing dropouts and BatchNormalization, it takes more time to train the model and the trained models cann't drive the car well in the simulator.

+So eventally I decided to not use dropouts or BatchNormalization, instead, to prevent overfitting I used early termination in my model training.
+So I only trained the model for 1 epoch with verbose = 1.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The result is: the model can drive the car in lane on track 1 for hours and drive the car quite smoothly on track 2 also.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.
+As described in the above block, I trained the model for only 1 epoch to prevent overfitting.
+I used keras fit_generator to generate training batches while training instead of storing all training samples in memory. for training samples per epoch I have tried different values and there is not much difference whether it is 20000 or 30000 as long as it is reasonably large.
+I chose 30000 samples per epoch.
+Since my machine has enough memory, I chose batch size to be 1024 to sort of increase the converging rate.

 ####4.
 Appropriate training data

+First of all, I only used the training data set given by Udacity and there are a couple of reasons why I did that:

+1. It was super hard for me to collect quality data using the provided simulator.

+The stable simulator used keyboard to control the steering angle.
+In this way, I have to quickly click and release to steer and the values of steering angle are just kind of impluses -- in one frame the steering angle is 0 and the next similar frame there could be a large steering angle.
+I wouldn't call this quality training data.
+In addtion, I event couldn't keep the car in lane using this control.

+The beta simulator enables mouse input.
+But I don't know why they make the steering angle based on the strenth of mouse moving rather than the mouse distance (by the time I downloaded the simulator).
+This is a super bad idea and I totally cannot control it.

+I found some people in Slack recommended using joysticks for data collection in this project.
+Sorry I don't have one.

+2. The provided training set look OK.

+Someone reconstruct the data collection video based the images provided by Udacity.
+Based on the video it looks the car was driving OK, at least better than me.
+Also people on slack confirmed that it is totally possible to finish this project by just using the provided data set, so I decided to use the given data set to train my model.

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy

-####1.
-Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-####3.
-Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Rather than directly use the given training set, I did a lot of prepocessing to it.
+Besides images of the center camera, I utilized images from both left and right camera with an additional steering angle attached.
+I jittered the images in several ways to simulate different driving conditions.
+The detailed method and be found in train.py.